SINoALFON/hybrid-identity-lab/BUILD-LOG.md

 membership only, so a user inheriting access through a nested group appears not to have it.
 The recursive LDAP matching rule (1.2.840.113556.1.4.1941) enumerates effective membership correctly.

+**Restarting the Connect wizard orphans the sync service account.**
+The first run created an MSOL_ service account with a generated password.
+Restarting the wizard prompted for directory credentials again, and the existing account's password was unknown.
+Removed the orphaned account and let the wizard create a fresh one.

+**Sign-in configuration reported the tenant domain as "Not Added."**
+Both UPN suffixes showed as not matching a verified Entra domain, despite `SINoALFON.onmicrosoft.com` being verified and primary in the tenant, and despite `Get-ADForest` confirming the suffix was registered.
+Restarting the wizard did not clear it.
+Proceeded using the "Continue without matching all UPN suffixes to verified domains" checkbox; the sync produced correct UPNs, confirming the warning was cosmetic.

+**Newer Connect Sync versions refuse privileged accounts for the AD connector.** Attempting to use a domain admin account is blocked outright — the installer requires either a purpose-created service account or one with delegated permissions.
+This is a security improvement over older releases where domain admin was commonly used.